Anthony James Barr: Formatted File System (FFS)

 Barr was employed with IBM Federal Systems Division at the Pentagon, Washington, D.C. from 1964 to 1966.
 There he worked on the NIPS Formatted File System.
 FFS, a generalized data base management system for retrieval and report writing, was one of the first data management systems to take advantage of defined file structure for data storage and retrieval efficiency.

 Assigned to work with the National Military Command Center, the information processing branch of the Joint Chiefs of Staff, Barr rewrote and enhanced FFS, implementing three of its five major components: retrieval, sorting, and file update.
 His work featured the innovation of a uniform lexical analyzer for all languages in the system with a uniform method of handling all error messages.

 Working with FFS introduced Barr to the potential of the defined file structure, which was to become a central concept of SAS (above).

+Personal life

+In 2021, Barr and his wife Olga donated $1 million to the Cade Museum for Creativity and Invention to support the museum's youth programming.
+The museum named the Tony & Olga Barr Gallery in their honor.